-'Scariest Thing Ever': Allegiant Airplane Blows Out Tire After Rough Landing At Logan
+Allegiant Airplane Blows Out Tire After Rough Landing At Logan

 BOSTON (CBS) — An Allegiant Air aircraft traveling from Tennessee to Boston blew out a tire on Sunday after what passengers described was a rough landing on the airfield at Logan Airport.

-There were no injuries, and the 154 passengers and six crew members deplaned on the tarmac using air stairs, where they were assisted by firefighters and then bussed to the terminal.
+There were no injuries, and the 154 passengers and six crew members deplaned on the tarmac using air stairs, where they were then assisted by firefighters and bussed to the terminal.

 Passenger Kent Earle relived the horrifying moments he encountered and captured on his cellphone while landing at Logan Airport on Sunday.

 “Scariest thing ever,” said Earle.
 “You’re hearing, ‘Brace.
 Brace.
-Stay down, head down.'”
+Stay down.
+Head down.'”

 Earle says he and his wife were returning from visiting a daughter in Tennessee for parents weekend when the flight they were on, Allegiant 2601 to Boston, ran into technical problems.